 Having that understanding regarding the forthcoming judgement of God, we now continue with this ‘Part 2’.
 Paul proceeds to expose the hypocrisy of those in Rome.
 This is the context of Romans Chapter 2; Paul rebuking the believers in Rome who were brought up with an understanding of the Law of Moses but were not practicing what they preached.

 Romans 2:12 For as many as have sinned without law will also perish without law, and as many as have sinned in the law will be judged by the law (NKJV)

 Paul is claiming that those who have sinned without having possession/knowledge of the Law are going to simply “perish”.
-Then he states that those who have sinned in the knowledge of the Law are going to be judged by the Law.
+He then states that those who have sinned in the knowledge of the Law are going to be judged by the Law.

 If this were not so why would Paul be stating this?
 Therefore, I ask you, how can anyone at the end of days “be judged by the Law” if it has been abolished???